formspark/documentation/docs/setup/spam-protection.md

 Custom spam words let you block submissions that contain specific words.

+We scan all values in your form's submission body for the words you specify.
+If a word is found, the submission will be discarded as spam.

-You can specify a comma-separated list of (up to a 100) words in your form's settings, under `Custom spam words`.
+You specify the comma-separated list of words in your form's settings, under `Custom spam words`.

+The total length of the list must not exceed 2,500 characters.

 ## Honeypot